-Tennis is a racket sport played between two opponents (singles) or two teams of two (doubles).
-Players use rackets to hit a felt-covered ball over a net into the opponent's court.
-The goal is to make a shot the opponent cannot return, thus scoring a point.
-The game focuses on strategically maneuvering the ball to gain an advantage and win points.
+Tennis is a racket sport played between two opponents (singles) or two teams of two players (doubles).
+Players use rackets to hit a felt-covered rubber ball over a net and into the opponent's court.
+The goal is to make a shot that the opponent cannot legally return, thereby scoring a point.

 In 1900, the Davis Cup, an annual competition between men's national teams, was established.

-The Australian Open was founded in 1905 and went on to become one of the four most prestigious events in tennis, later referred to as the Majors or Slams.
+The Australian Open dates to 1905 and is one of the four most prestigious events in tennis.

-In 1913, the International Lawn Tennis Federation (ILTF), now known as the International Tennis Federation (ITF), was founded and established three official tournaments as the major championships of the day.
+In 1913, the International Lawn Tennis Federation (ILTF), now the International Tennis Federation (ITF), was founded and established three official tournaments as the major championships of the day.

 From 1920 to 1930, Bill Tilden won singles titles at Wimbledon three times and the US Championships seven times.

-In 1926, promoter C. C. Pyle established the first professional tennis tour with a group of American and French tennis players playing exhibition matches to paying audiences.
-Notable players included Vinnie Richards and Suzanne Lenglen.
-Players turning pro would no longer be permitted to compete in the major (amateur) tournaments.
+In 1926, promoter C. C. Pyle established the first professional tennis tour, featuring American and French players in exhibition matches for paying audiences.

 From 1920 to 1930, Bill Tilden won singles titles at Wimbledon three times and the US Championships seven times.

-In 1938, Donald Budge became the first person to win all four major singles titles during the same calendar year, completing the Grand Slam.
-He also won six consecutive major titles in 1937 and 1938.
+In 1938, Donald Budge became the first person to win all four major singles titles during the same calendar year, the Grand Slam.

-In 1954, Van Alen founded the International Tennis Hall of Fame, a nonprofit museum in Newport, Rhode Island, housing a large collection of tennis memorabilia.
+In 1954, Van Alen founded the International Tennis Hall of Fame, a nonprofit museum in Newport, Rhode Island, containing tennis memorabilia and a hall of fame.

-In 1961, a rule change in modern tennis allowed servers to lift their foot off the ground, whereas before the server had to keep one foot on the ground at all times.
+In 1961, a rule change in modern tennis allowed the server to lift their foot off the ground, whereas previously the server had to keep one foot on the ground at all times.

-In 1963, the Fed Cup (originally named the Federation Cup), the analogous competition for women's national teams, was founded to celebrate the 50th anniversary of the founding of the ITF.
+In 1963, the Fed Cup, the analogous competition for women's national teams, was founded as the Federation Cup to celebrate the 50th anniversary of the founding of the ITF.

-In 1967 Rod Laver was the only male player to have won the calendar year Professional Grand Slam.
+In 1967, Rod Laver won the calendar year Professional Grand Slam.

-In his 1979 autobiography, Jack Kramer said that, based on consistent play, Donald Budge was the greatest player ever.
+In 1979, Jack Kramer said that, based on consistent play, Donald Budge was the greatest player ever in his autobiography.

-Andre Agassi chose to skip Wimbledon in 1988 citing the event's traditionalism, particularly its "predominantly white" dress code.
+In 1988, Andre Agassi chose to skip Wimbledon, citing the event's traditionalism, particularly its "predominantly white" dress code.

-In 1988, tennis was reintroduced as a full-medal sport at the Seoul Olympics.
+In 1988, tennis was reintroduced as a full-medal sport at the Seoul Olympics, following a successful demonstration event in 1984.

-Andre Agassi chose to skip Wimbledon again in 1990 citing the event's traditionalism, particularly its "predominantly white" dress code.
+In 1990, Andre Agassi continued to skip Wimbledon, citing the event's traditionalism, particularly its "predominantly white" dress code.

-In 1990, when the ATP began running the men's tour, the directors designated the top nine tournaments, outside of the Grand Slam events, as "Super 9" events.
+In 1990, the ATP, led by Hamilton Jordan, began running the men's tour and designated the top nine tournaments, outside of the Grand Slam events, as "Super 9" events.

 In 1997, the maximum length of the tennis racket frame was shortened from 32 inches (81 cm) to 29 inches (74 cm).